avikde/avikde.github.io/_posts/2024-12-23-power-efficient-safe-robots.md

 ## The case for compositionality

 Modularity comes with a price.
 The motor modules in humans have appeared over the (long) course of animal evolution, and the modular control structures developed for robots need to be hand-crafted.
-These processes are much less automatic, and [need more work than](https://en.wikipedia.org/wiki/Attention_Is_All_You_Need) simply scaling a single structure with more data.
+These processes are much less automatic, and [need more work than](https://en.wikipedia.org/wiki/Attention_Is_All_You_Need) scaling a simple structure with more data.
+In fact, the importance of pushing for architectural progress may not be limited to robotics ([LeCun](https://thenextweb.com/news/meta-yann-lecun-ai-behind-human-intelligence)).

 Additionally, modularity necessarily imposes limits on the space of usable methods or algorithms.
 For example, a modular controller reasoning with the equivalent of "motor modules" for a triple pendulum would never be able to accomplish this: